whitelilydragon/ShangMuArchitect/README.md

 ### Can I report issues related to the fan game's accuracy to Freedom Planet?

-We are no longer accepting accuracy-related reports, especially now that Shang Mu Architect is a mix of Freedom Planet 1 and 2's gameplay, with some of its own intentional (and unintentional) improvements to FP's gameplay (Such as making FP1 speedrun tech easier to execute)
+We are no longer accepting accuracy-related reports now that Shang Mu Architect is a mix of Freedom Planet 1 and 2's gameplay, with some intentional improvements (and unintentional) changes to FP's gameplay (Such as making FP1 speedrun tech easier to execute)

 ### Why can't I tag my bug reports?

-For some reason, only contributors on a GitHub page can label posts, so don't worry about which bug classes your reports fit into!
+Only contributors on a GitHub page can label posts, so don't worry about which bug classes your reports fit into!
 I or another contributor can label them appropriately for you.
 Just give us the details of the report, and we'll determine its severity/priority!

 ### Can I make a suggestion for the game?